- PROFESSOR Neuroscience

 M.D., University of Geneva School of Medicine

 - Dr. Hof is the Regenstreif Professor of Neuroscience and Vice-Chair for the Department of Neuroscience.
 In the Department, Dr. Hof also leads the Kastor Neurobiology of Aging Laboratories.
 His laboratory has extensive expertise in the pathology of neuropsychiatric disorders and has established an international reputation in quantitative approaches to neuroanatomy and studies of brain evolution.
+Dr. Hof is the Editor-in-Chief of the Journal of Comparative Neurology.

 * Department of Neuroscience